alienfast/gulp-pipeline/README.md

 ]

-// Simple helper to create the default and watch tasks as a series of the recipes already defined new TaskSeries(gulp, 'default', recipes) new TaskSeries(gulp, 'watch', recipes, {watch: true})
+// Simple helper to create the `default` and `default:watch` tasks as a series of the recipes already defined new TaskSeries(gulp, 'default', recipes)
 ```

 Run it with `gulp`.